Shiroiame-Kusu/ModPackUpdater-Mod/CLIENT.md

 # ModPackUpdater Client Mod Integration Guide

 This guide explains how to build a Minecraft client mod that integrates with ModPackUpdater.
-The server exposes a minimal HTTP API for discovering a pack, reading the latest manifest, and downloading files.
+The server exposes a minimal HTTP API for discovering a pack, reading the latest manifest, listing mods, and downloading files.
 Diffing is done client-side.

 Model: single-version ("latest").
 Each pack is stored at `packs/<packId>/` on the server and always represents the latest contents.

 - Hashing: SHA-256, lower-hex (64 chars)
 - Paths: forward slashes, relative only (no leading `/`, no `..` segments)
 - Ignored by server hashing: `pack.json`, `.DS_Store`, `Thumbs.db`, and any dot-directories (e.g., `.git/`)

+## Server manifest caching

+To prevent I/O exhaustion from repeated full directory scans, the server caches built manifests in memory per pack:
+- Cache TTL: ~5 minutes absolute, with a sliding refresh of ~2 minutes under access
+- Invalidation: file system watcher per pack; any change (create/update/delete/rename) invalidates the cache immediately
+- Concurrency control: stampede protection ensures only one manifest builder runs per pack at a time
+- Effect on clients: manifests may remain stable for a few minutes; `createdAt` reflects when the cached manifest was built

+Clients can optionally cache the manifest for a short period (e.g., 60–120s) to reduce polling.

 ## Configure